xgqfrms/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-one.md

 key-takeaways:
   tldr:
     - "Learn what accessibility means and how it applies to web development."
-    - "Learn how to make web sites accessible and usable for everyone."
-    - "Learn how to include basic accessibility with minimal development impace."
-    - "Learn what HTML features are available and how to use them to improve accessibility."
-    - "Learn about advanced accessibility techniques for creating polished accessibility experiences."
 notes:
   problem-solving:
     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."